cairis-platform/cairis/docs/gettingstarted.rst

 Video tutorials
 ---------------

-The `CAIRIS YouTube channel <https://m.youtube.com/channel/UC21MvLyGwF9S0f9XlMLBA9Q>`_ has several short video primers on different aspects of CAIRIS.
+The `CAIRIS YouTube channel <https://m.youtube.com/channel/UC21MvLyGwF9S0f9XlMLBA9Q>`_ has several short video primers.
+These include an overview of the UI, and guidance on using CAIRIS for different design activities.

 Example models